 BATON ROUGE, LA (WAFB) - On a mobile device?
 Click here to watch live and see a photo gallery of Mike

-Veterinarians said Mike VI's cancer has spread and he has between one and two months left to live.
+Mike VI's aggressive form of cancer has spread and doctors estimate that he has one to two months to live.
+They added LSU's live tiger mascot will no longer undergo treatment.

 MORE RELATED STORIES: